NAME

 XFIXES version 3.0

-$X->XFixesExpandRegion ($src, $dst, $left,$right,$top,$bottom)
+$X->XFixesExpandRegion ($src, $dst, $left,$right,$top,$bottom)-

 Set region

-many pixels in those respective directions.It doesn't matter how
+$dst(an XID) to the rectangles of region$src, with each rectangle expanded by$left,$right,$top,$bottommany pixels in those respective directions.It doesn't matter how

-is expressed as rectangles, the effect is as if each pixel in$src
+$srcis expressed as rectangles, the effect is as if each pixel in$srcwas individually expanded and the union of the result taken.

 XFIXES version 4.0